urgent-challenge/urgent2026/_pages/track2.md

 ## Rules

-Participants are allowed to use any publicly available datasets for the development of their prediction systems.
-All datasets used must be explicitly listed in the system description.
+Participants are allowed to use any **publicly available datasets** for the development of their prediction systems.
+All datasets used must be **explicitly listed in the system description**.

-The use of proprietary datasets, including collecting your own subjective ratings such as MOS scores, is not allowed, unless such resources have been publicly released and are freely accessible to the broader community.
+The use of **proprietary datasets**, including collecting your own subjective ratings such as MOS scores, **is not allowed**, unless such resources have been **publicly released** and are freely accessible to the broader community.

-Additionally, participants may leverage publicly available pretrained models for initialization or as components within their systems.
-All such pretrained resources must also be clearly cited and described in the system description.
+Additionally, participants may **leverage publicly available pretrained models** for initialization or as components within their systems.
+All such pretrained resources must also be **clearly cited and described** in the system description.

 ## Data

+### Training / Development Data

+For training data, we combine the datasets in the following tables, note that most of these datasets contain synthesized speech by TTS / VC models and simulated corrupted speech, which may hurt the performance if used for training.
+For development data, we use the CHiME-4-UDASE-Evaluation dataset.

 <style>
 /* Basic */